-The planned project is located beyond the range of nature protection forms and does not directly border on them, so it will not cause any threat to the valuable natural species of plants and animals under protection.
+The planned project is located beyond the range of nature protection forms, so it will not cause any threat to the valuable natural species of plants and animals under protection.

 12. Impact of the planned road on traffic safety for a road in the trans-European road network